An introduction to the DPRK's premier art production facility.

 Apart from grand monument statues, the Mansudae Art Studio has a large range of art works it produces.
 The studio is made up of 13 groups, which range from oil paintings to ceramics, statues, mosaics, posters, etc.

-The Mansudae Art Studio had its first overseas exhibition in London in 2007.
+The Mansudae Art Studio had an exhibition in London in 2007.
 It ran for six weeks between July and August in La Galaria in Pall Mall.

 In Dandong, China, the Mansudae art Studios opened a trade exposition in 2013.
 It sold over 30 pieces just three days after opening.